 Tabata – For 20 seconds do as many reps of a designated exercise as possible, then rest for 10 seconds.
 Repeat this cycle eight times for a total of four minutes.

+No guide for CrossFit for beginners would not be complete without touching on these exercises.
 Although no one can really lay claim to the development of a specific exercise, CrossFit has some signature moves that you’ll see on a regular basis in the WODs.
 These exercises are performed by other individuals and entities but, in a sense, CrossFit has kind of made them a household name.
-CrossFit uses countless additional exercises but this list should give you a good idea of what to expect.
+CrossFit uses countless additional exercises but this list should give you a good idea of what to expect in your CrossFit workouts for women.
 The best thing about them is that they’re all designed to kick your butt.